 Figure 9-bc4 Content Information Control subfield format

-Bit 0 to 2 of the Content Information Control subfield correspond to the subfields that are conditionally present in the Content Information field.
+The Time Of Termination subfield indicates whether the Time Of Termination field is present.

+The Next Schedule subfield indicates whether the Next Schedule field is present.

-The Content Destination Address Type subfield is an 8bit unsigned integer that shown in Table 9-bc2 (Content Destination Address subfield).
-UDP/hostname may be used only for eBCS UL.
+The Content Destination Address Type subfield is defined in Table 9-bc2 (Content Destination Address Type subfield).
+UDP/hostname shall only be used for eBCS UL.
 Others are used for both eBCS DL and UL.

 Table 9-bc2 Content Destination Address subfield